RsyncProject/rsync/rsync.1.md

 0.  `--backup-dir=DIR`

-    In combination with the `--backup` option, this tells rsync to store all backups in the specified directory on the receiving side.
+    This implies the `--backup` option, and tells rsync to store all backups in the specified directory on the receiving side.
 This can be used for incremental backups.
 You can additionally specify a backup suffix using the `--suffix` option (otherwise the files backed up in the specified